senarvi/senarvi.github.io/_posts/2016-11-20-debugging-errors-in-theano-graphs.md

 to the data used in the actual application.
 Typical errors are caused by a mismatch in the dimensionality or shape of the arguments of an operation.
 The error messages can still be quite difficult to interpret.
-The nice thing is that you can also print the computed test values (and their data type).
+The nice thing is that you can also print the computed test values (and their data type using the `dtype` attribute).

 Evaluation of the expressions using test values is enabled by setting the `compute_test_value` configuration attribute.
 Naturally executing the graph